The Appellate Division has ruled that a plaintiff may recover medical expenses in excess of the

 expenses in excess of the standard PIP benefit limit.
 It was their position that the standard PIP benefit limit is $250,000.
 As such, the defendants maintained that persons injured in an automobile accident were not permitted to recover unpaid medical expenses unless they exceed the $250,000 standard PIP benefit limit.
 The trial court accepted the defendants’ position and dismissed the two cases.

-On appeal, the Court was asked to examine whether a plaintiff’s claim
+On appeal, the Court was asked to examine whether a plaintiff’s claim for unpaid medical

 expenses arises only after $250,000 in medical expenses are incurred, or whether such a claim arises when whatever PIP benefit limit in place is exhausted.
 The Court ultimately ruled that a plaintiff can seek reimbursement of unpaid medical expenses regardless of what PIP benefit limit they selected under their automobile policy.
 For example, if a plaintiff elects to reduce their PIP benefit coverage from the standard limit of $250,000 to $15,000, the plaintiff is permitted to seek recovery of any unpaid medical expenses in excess of $15,000.
 This ruling does not change the fact that medical expenses paid by PIP are not admissible.
 However, this decision does establish that in a case where a plaintiff’s injuries do not vault the verbal threshold, but they have medical expenses exceeding their PIP benefits, that individual may continue their lawsuit to recover those unpaid medical expenses.